 In 2006, Pearl City Elementary became the first elementary school in Hawaii to become a NASA Explorer School which provided many opportunities in the field of STEM-G (Science, Technology, Engineering, Math, and Geography).
 As a NASA Explorer Alumni School, PCES students continue to receive curriculum which focuses on STEM-G instruction.
 NASA professional developments provide PCES teachers training on how to continually improve STEM-G instruction.
 Specialists also share their expertise by actively engaging students in hands-on project-based lessons; such as LEGO Robotics, multi-media Distance Learning technology projects, and basic engineering design projects.
 The school-wide science curriculum focuses on developing learning Science as Inquiry.

-Pearl City Elementary was awarded full accreditation status from the Western Association of Schools and Colleges in 2015.
+Pearl City Elementary was awarded full accreditation status from the Western Association of Schools and Colleges in 2015 and 2022.
 The PCES community continues to provide a positive atmosphere to help each child develop his or her highest potential and to be life long learners.
 Pearl City Elementary School, “Positive Caring Education for Students”